EU Driving Licences

 - an official form provided by the Traffic Department, which you must fill out.

 - a copy of your residency permit or TIE card

 Be advised that document requirements change.
 Click here to learn more about how you can prepared for whatever bureaucratic surprises await you at the Traffic Department.

 Once you have obtained your Spanish license, you will be required to renew it according to the Spanish schedule.

 If you keep your existing EU license then Spanish law states that the license operates under Spanish law - a reaction and eye test must be conducted every 10 years for those under 45 and from 45-70 years you must take the test every five years (e.g if you arrive age 45 you need not take the test until age 50, but if at 51 you are caught without the documentation your license would be considered INVALID).

-These tests are also required on renwal of your license.
+These tests are also required on renewal of your license.
 Failure to take these tests would also make your license INVALID.
 This means that in the event of an accident you insurance company may not pay out on the basis of an invalid drivers license.
-The documents aquired as a result of these tests should be carried with you at all times when driving, to validate the license.
+The documents acquired as a result of these tests should be carried with you at all times when driving, to validate the license.